-The observatory will be located in a light-protected viewing area just off the loop trail to the west of the barn.
-It will feature a 16’ x 24’ observing section with a motorized sliding roof allowing exposure to the sky.
-There will also be a 16’ x 8’ temperature-controlled warm room extension to shelter users and visitors from the elements when needed.
-It will contain two high-quality telescopes that are well-equipped for visual use.
-The first is a PlaneWave 12.5” CDK mounted on a motorized fixed pier; the other is a Sky-Watcher 16”, GOTO Dobsonian that is movable within the viewing section or can be taken to other locations when desired.
-Both will be equipped with Revolution video cameras capable of streaming real-time images to computer screens via Wi-Fi.
+The observatory is located in a light-protected viewing area at the northwest edge of the campus.
+It features a 16’ x 24’ observing section with a motorized sliding roof which allows exposure to the sky.
+There is also a 16’ x 8’ temperature-controlled warm-room extension to the viewing area which provides shelter from the elements when needed.
+It features two high-quality telescopes that are well-equipped for visual use as well as for astrophotography.

-The observatory is expected to be ready in August.
-We can't wait to show what can be accomplished when someone with a big heart and the means to makes a difference is willing to act with UBarU for the benefit of a common interest.
+We are eager to show what can be accomplished when someone with a big heart and the means to makes a difference is willing to act with UBarU for the benefit of a common interest.

 Here is a link to a video tour of the observatory by John Phelps. https://www.youtube.com/watch?v=9j2lhc0vHqA